leannejdong/leannejdong.github.i/_pages/about.md

 **District Heating and Electricity Networks**

-* Extend the [INSEL](https://www.insel.eu/en/) compiler functionality to sort the model of an undirected graph, that is, the order the nodes and edges represented by blocks identified by their block numbers;
+* Extend the [INSEL(integrated simulation environment language)](https://www.insel.eu/en/) compiler functionality to sort the model of an undirected graph, that is, the order the nodes and edges represented by blocks identified by their block numbers;

 * Undirected Graph Parser